MedAI-UAIX/IS-MAN/Segmentation/README.md

 liver).

 The model supports both **CUDA (GPU)** and **CPU** inference.\
-Official pretrained weights are provided on HuggingFace.
+Ours pretrained weights are provided on HuggingFace.

 ------------------------------------------------------------------------